AdamKyle/flare/README.md

 - start redis: eg, `redis-server /usr/local/etc/redis.conf`
 - start websockets: `php artisan websocket:serve`
 - listen for queues: `php artisan queue:work --queue=high,default --tries=1`
+- Publish information section: `php artisan move:files` <sup>**</sup>
 - From there you cn register as a new player.
   - Or since you ran the `create:admn` command you can reset your admin password and login as admin to make changes to the game<sup>*</sup>.
 - Regular players, who sign up, will only see the game section.

 <sup>*</sup> See setting up an email below.

+<sup>**</sup> The information section is comprised of mark down files.
+This is very experiemental at the moment.
+It takes a series of mark down files, converts them into one document and displays it to the user.
+The information section is like a Help section.

 ## Redis